simcada/MasterModule_SingleCell/README.md

 Error can happened at this stage, if so => install manually the different packages.
 For example with:
   `install.packages("Matrix", repos = "http://R-Forge.R-project.org")`
-  `isntall.packages('Seurat')`
+  `install.packages('Seurat')`
-  `isntall.packages('remotes')`
+  `install.packages('remotes')`
   `remotes::install_github("mojaveazure/seurat-disk")`
 And make a new snapshot of the environment with: `renv::snapshot()` And restart your R session

-Note: if installation with R doesnt work, try install via conda => exemple: in your terminal window: `conda install -c conda-forge r-seuratdisk`
+Note: if installation with R doesn't work, try installing via conda => example: in your terminal window: `conda install -c conda-forge r-seuratdisk`

 ---